For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Avoid confrontation

-If you really value your friendship, then don't get confrontational when asking for your cash.
+If you value your friendship, try not to get confrontational when asking for your cash.
 You might be annoyed that it's come to this, but you could end up waving goodbye to your friendship as well as your cash if you're rude about it.

 2. Drop hints about your own financial situation

-No one likes asking for money, and it's safe to say that no one likes being asked for it either.
-Although you might not see it this way, it's equally stressful for both parties, so the less painful you can make it, the better.
+No one likes asking for money, and it's safe to say no one likes being asked for it.
+Although you might not see it this way, it's stressful for both parties, so the less painful you can make it, the better.

 Rather than coming straight out with the "give me my money back" bombshell, try dropping a few hints here and there first.
 Something like, "Sorry, I can't come to the pub tonight, I'm too skint."